Yes, whiting fish is a whitefish, but they're not the same thing.

 Back in the day when the fish wasn't classified as a vulnerable species, whiting fish was quite cheap and many considered it a poor man's meal.

-Today it is prized for its health benefits and delectable flavor.
+Today it is prized for its health benefits and tasty flavor.

 Whiting fish have several names; Pacific whiting, hake, and Pacific whiting are some common ones.

-It tastes mild and delicately sweet, somewhat like cod.
+It tastes mild and lightly sweet, somewhat like cod - similar to fish cake taste guide for mild flavors.

 But unlike cod, its texture is soft and not too flaky, making it suitable for many cooking methods.